The Industry That Makes Supply Chains Work

 As the industry changes, so has MHI.
 Due to the shrinking dimensions of a new, global economy, where sourcing knows no walls or barriers, MHI has expanded their focus.
 MHI has gone back to our original moniker of MHI and have introduced a new expo - MODEX (launched in 2012) to further integrate with the larger, overall supply chain.
 ProMat (hosted in Chicago, IL in odd years) alternates years with MODEX (hosted in Atlanta, GA in even years).

 The movement, protection, storage and control of materials and products throughout the process of their manufacture and distribution, consumption and disposal.
 This process involves a broad array of equipment and systems that aid in forecasting, resource allocation, production planning, flow and process management, inventory management, customer delivery, after-sales support and service, and a host of other activities and processes basic to business.
 Solutions include sophisticated techniques that expedite information flow, including RFID and satellite tracking systems, and the electronic transmission of order and shipping information.
-These innovations along with traditional material handling and logistics equipment and systems are the solutions that make manufacturing and the supply chain work.
+These innovations along with traditional material handling and logistics equipment and systems are the solutions that make manufacturing and supply chains work.

 Commerce and the flow of material that sustains it are reemerging stronger than ever.
 According to recent data from the U.S. Department of Commerce and Bureau of Labor Statistics, material handling and logistics is one of America's largest and fastest growing industries.
 In fact, it's a "mega industry"—the consumption of material handling and logistics equipment and systems in America exceeds $156 billion per year, and producers employ in excess of 700,000 workers.